gorhack/gorhack.github.io/_posts/2023-07-09-ios-cac-enabled.md

 comments: True
 tags: [Army, Military, CAC, iOS, iPadOS, CryptoTokenKit]
 ---
-#### Update 22 Sep 2023:
+### Update 22 Sep 2023:
 Confirmed the iPhone 15 Pro with a
-[USB-C Smart Card reader](https://www.amazon.com/Identiv-SCR3310v2-0-Smart-Card-Reader/dp/B07VVSY96H/) connected directly to it works without any special connector (you can still use a USB Type A to USB Type C adapter, if your smart card reader requires it).
+[USB-C Smart Card reader](https://www.amazon.com/Identiv-SCR3310v2-0-Smart-Card-Reader/dp/B07VVSY96H/) connected directly works without any special connector (you can still use a USB Type A to USB Type C adapter, if your smart card reader requires it).

-### Native Smart Card Support in iOS/iPadOS
+## Native Smart Card Support in iOS/iPadOS
 Starting with iOS 16 and iPadOS 16.1, Apple [natively](https://support.apple.com/guide/deployment/use-a-smart-card-on-iphone-and-ipad-dep8b8c8927a/web)
 supports smart card readers and authentication, signing, and encryption using your Common Access Card (CAC) through the